shonamishra/STUDENT_TRANSPORT_MANAGEMENT_SYSTEM/README.md

 Our software will overcome all these Safe, efficient, reliable, and sustainable movement of persons and goods over time and space.

 # 1.2 SCOPE OF THE PROJECT
-Adding new data to database.
+Adding new data to database.
-Saving data in database.
+Saving data in database.
-Retrieving data from the database.
+Retrieving data from the database.
-Search existing data from the database.
+Search existing data from the database.
-Immediate printing of receipt and bus passes.
+Immediate printing of receipt and bus passes.

 # 2.4 HARDWARE AND SOFTWARE REQUIREMENTS